alakeldev/home-taste-app/TESTING.md

 * Update Profile Form Issue:
   * I encountered an error related to the “update profile” form.
 Accidentally calling a form inside the Crispy form triggered an issue.
 To resolve this, I reviewed my form structure, ensured proper nesting, and adjusted the form rendering.
 The error message indicating that a form cannot be called inside another form was addressed, resulting in a smooth user experience.

-* Below some images related to some of the bugs I encountered during the development process:
+* Below some images related to some of the fixed bugs I encountered during the development process:
     - 1
      ![bug image1](static/images/readme/bug1.png)
     - 2